 Before the procedure begins, your dentist will explain the process to you and administer anaesthesia to ensure that you will be comfortable and pain free throughout the procedure.
 Depending on your personal case, this may be only local anaesthesia to numb the area, sedation anaesthesia that will make you feel drowsy or general anaesthesia to put you to sleep.
 You will be informed well in advance as to the method your dentist will use as patient comfort is our first priority.

 Once the anaesthesia has taken effect, the procedure will begin.
 First the dentist will make a small incision in the gum tissue to expose the tooth.
 The dentist may remove some of the bone that restricts the access to the tooth root to ensure a clean extraction.
-Afterwards, the dentist may divide the tooth into sections so it can be removed with ease.
-Once the extraction is complete, the dentist may stitch the wound closed (this is not always needed) and then they will place gauze over the extraction site to control bleeding.

 The entire procedure typically takes about 45 minutes to an hour.
 While you won't feel pain due to the anaesthesia, you might experience some pressure.
 It's important to communicate with your dentist or surgeon if you feel any discomfort during the procedure.